Operator: Norwegian Block Exchange AS (Reg. No. 920 245 676)

 Off-venue transactions, including OTC and RFQ-based execution models, are subject to separate monitoring and control arrangements proportionate to the characteristics of those services and are not governed by the trading rules in these Operating Rules.

-NBX retains complete order- and trade-level records and relevant system logs for at least five years and will make information available to Finanstilsynet upon request, including order book access or order book record exports.
-Exports can be produced for a specified market and time period in commonly used structured formats (e.g. CSV or JSON).
-Order book records include the full order lifecycle events supported by the platform (new, cancel, partial fill, full fill and rejects), each with a unique order identifier and timestamps.
-Record-keeping fields align with the Record-Keeping RTS (EU) 2025/1140 (e.g., DTI, passive/aggressive, self-execution prevention, transaction codes).
+NBX retains order- and trade-level records and relevant system logs for at least five years and will make information available to Finanstilsynet upon request in accordance with the procedure set out in Section 9.1, including order book access or order book record exports where relevant.
+Exports can be produced for a specified market and time period in commonly used structured formats, such as CSV or JSON.
+Order book records include order lifecycle events supported by the platform, including new, cancel, partial fill, full fill and rejects, each with a unique order identifier and timestamps.
+Record-keeping fields are maintained in accordance with NBX’s record-keeping framework and applicable record-keeping requirements, including Commission Delegated Regulation (EU) 2025/1140.
 Records relating to off-venue services are maintained under separate service-specific arrangements and policies, including the Execution Policy – OTC and NBX’s record-keeping framework.
+Records supporting execution quality monitoring under Section 4.10, including relevant order book data, order lifecycle data, trade records, timestamps, review findings and corrective measures where applicable, are retained in accordance with NBX’s record-keeping framework and can be made available to the competent authority upon request.

 NBX may amend these Operating Rules.
-Changes will be published on nbx.com and apply equally to all participants.
+Changes will be published on nbx.com and applied on a non-discriminatory basis to affected participants or participant categories.
 Where practicable, NBX will provide advance notice (e.g., 30 days) before material changes take effect.

 Related public pages